MAN v FAT: 5 ways joining an online weight loss service can boost your health and confidence

 4. Removing physical and emotional barriers

-Having all of the resources and contacts that you need at your fingertips, and challenging yourself to beat your personal best from the comfort of your home is a real game-changer.
+Having all of the resources and contacts that you need at your fingertips, and challenging yourself to beat your personal best from the comfort of your back garden is a real game-changer.
 “MAN v FAT is a weight loss programme that can fit into anyone’s lifestyle,” shares Ben.

 “Lots of guys who take part live rurally and would have to travel long distances to join a gym.
-With our programme, you can take part at home and access a vibrant and supportive community, no matter where you are.”
+Instead with our programme you can take part at home and access a vibrant and supportive community, no matter where you are.”

 5. Achieving personal goals

-“We’re open to all age ranges.
+“We’re open to men over the age of 18.
 Anyone who wants to lose weight and get in shape can sign up,” says Ben.
 “MAN v FAT removes any barriers, helps you lose weight on your own terms and provides a place to make new friends as you do it.”

-To sign up for MAN v FAT or learn more about their weight loss initiatives, visit manvfatchallenge.co.uk or call one of their friendly team on 0345 163 0042.
+To sign up for MAN v FAT or learn more about their weight loss initiatives, visit www.manvfatchallenge.co.uk or call one of their friendly team on 0345 163 0042.